 In the second step of A* algorithm, the candidate will combine with the element node in the CHART.
-But the problem here is how to combine and how the speed of combination is.
+But the problem here is how to combine and how is the speed of combination?.
 A lame combination algorithm will form a lame parsing.

-The classic method for this combination was to use the virtual node processing.
-It means the parser will combine the candidate one-on-one with each node in the CHART.
+The classic method for this combination is using the virtual node processing.
+It means that the parser combines the candidate one-on-one with each node in the CHART.
 There are two situations that happened:

-The founded grammar rule is a Chomsky-form, mean that the rule have no more than two elements on the right part.
-So everything it’s so easy.
+The founded grammar rule is a Chomsky-form, means that the rule have no more than two elements on the right part.
 These nodes have just been combined in ordinary way.

-The founded grammar rule is not a Chomsky-form, the grammar rule have more than two elements on the right part.
+The founded grammar rule is not a Chomsky-form; the grammar rule has more than two elements on the right part.
 When this case happened, the parser uses a virtual node with the wait parameter which denotes the lack part to complete the rule.
-It means when use rule E → A B C D to combine A and B will form the node (E, wait = “CD”).
-Later, if the virtual node (E, wait=”CD”) meet C node with relevant position, two nodes will combine together and form the node (E, wait=“D”).
+It means when A and B are combined together using a rule like “E → A B C D”, they will form the node (E, wait = “CD”).
+Later, if the virtual node (E, wait=”CD”) meets C node with relevant position, two nodes will combine together and form the node (E, wait=“D”).

-So, when the parsing process end, if the node (S, 1, n, wait=“”) is founded in CHART, the parsing process would be failed and vice versa.
+So, when the parsing process ends, if the node (S, 1, n, wait=“”) is founded in CHART, the parsing process would be failed and vice versa.

-That’s it!
-The virtual node can solve the problem how to combine but not the speed of combination.
+The virtual node can solve the problem of combination (how to combine) but not the speed of combination.
 Cause of the complication of the grammar rule set (approximately over 900 rules!!), the combination using virtual node will generate a very large number of redundant node.
+Specified as table 1, the combination of two elements has formed so many new elements, and usually only few of them are used.

 Table 1 – all the nodes was formed when combined N(2,7) and V(7,8)